Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

 - Change <mark>WebSite1</mark> to <mark>MySuperDopeWebSite</mark>.

-- Your location address might have a value differant than <mark>WebSite1</mark>, not to worry just replace whatever value is there to <mark>MySuperDopeWebSite</mark>
+- Your location address might have a value different than <mark>WebSite1</mark>, not to worry just replace whatever value is there to <mark>MySuperDopeWebSite</mark>

 - Finally Select <mark>Ok</mark>.